“Who am I?” Ah, yes – it’s a question that’s vexed the greatest minds of every age, from Aristotle to Erasmus to Jackie Chan.

 I also think it’s important to make a distinction between “food snobs” and “food enthusiasts”.
 “Food snobs” make a cheesesteak sandwich with imported Wagyu beef, cheese handmade by virgins in the Italian Alps, and have their own plot of wheat in the backyard that they grind themselves to bake into rolls.
 “Food enthusiasts” just go to Pat’s Steaks like normal people.
 While I enjoy all sorts of food, especially ethnic restaurants, I don’t get uppity about it.
 Hell, get a couple of beers in me and I’ll shoot Easy Cheese straight into my mouth.
 And the missus will be proud, lemme tell you.

-Speaking of “the missus”, ten years ago I fell head over heels in love with a girl from North Carolina.
+Speaking of “the missus”, twelve years ago I fell head over heels in love with a girl from North Carolina.
 I think it’s because – in addition to being amazingly pretty – she says sweet things like “HAY-air” (“hair”), “come owwwwnn!” (“come on!”) and “hosepipe” (“garden hose”).
 She also doesn’t seem to mind that I snore like a tiger with sinusitis and am as graceful as a drunken elephant in Tiffany’s.
 She laughs at my stupid jokes, thinks I’m smart and doesn’t grumble too much when football comes on.
 She loves the Trainspotting soundtrack as much as I do, orders veggie burgers with bacon, only eats soy sauce from those little take-out packets, eats ice cream with a fork, listens to ABBA without guilt, needs the sound of a box fan to fall asleep and sometimes uses a hair dryer on her feet when she gets cold.
 She even likes grits and country ham too!
-You’ll find no arguments in our house over tax cuts, increased military spending or school vouchers.
-In fact, aside from some drunken “FedEx vs. UPS” and “Coke vs. Pepsi” arguments, we’ve been together for years without any arguments.
-Heh – top that!

 I also like to travel.
 I’ve been all over the place.
 The places in red below are places I’ve been: